anjanasaravanan/openCAL/docs/source/background.rst

 Why open-source?
 ################
 OpenCAL is intended to serve VAM enthusiasts and institutions alike.
-We hope that our design will be used as a template which can be tweaked to meet the needs and experimental aims of various end users.
+We hope that our design will be used as a template which can be tweaked to meet the experimental aims of various end users.